cobbler/cobbler/docs/cobbler-conf.rst

 build_reporting_*
 =================
-Email out a report when cobbler finishes installing a system.
+Email out a report when Cobbler finishes installing a system.

 - enabled: set to 1 to turn this feature on
 - sender: optional